automationbroker/apb/docs/developers.md

 ### Minor Version Bump

-We will increment the minor version whenever a non-breaking change is introduced to the Service Bundle spec.
+We will increment the minor version whenever a non-breaking change is introduced to the APB spec.
 Some examples include:

 * Introduction/deletion of an optional field
 * Spelling change